creatorrr/software_foundations/journal.md

 2017-02-26 16:41 Not enough explanation about tactics.
 Enjoying the pace of _Coq in a Hurry_ tutorial but it feels like there is very little explanation about the different tactics in it.
 Assumes a thorough understanding of proof tactics.
 Hoping a combination of [Software Foundations](https://www.cis.upenn.edu/~bcpierce/sf/current/Preface.html#lab9) and [Coq cheat sheet](http://andrej.com/coq/cheatsheet.pdf) would enrich my understanding to a more satisfactory level.

+2017-02-27 11:32 Learning about Curry-Howard correspondence.
+In further research about the turing-incompleteness of Coq and other theorem proving assistants, read about Curry-Howard correspondence which is the direct relationship between computer programs and mathematical proofs.
+Very interesting!
+This also formed the basis of Coquand's Calculus of Constructions which is what the Coq system is based on.

+2017-02-27 11:36 Moving on to Software Foundations.
+Have had enough of the Coq tutorials.
+While they helped me get my feet wet, I have realized that they are terrible at introducing the different proof strategies out there.
+Thanks tho.